Assatrua/my-tutorials-repo/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 !
 Forward MQTT and AMC Messages using an ABAP Daemon.

 ### Prerequisites
-  - The ABAP MQTT Client is available on **ABAP Platform 1809** and above.
+  - The AaBAP MQTT Client is available on **ABAP Platform 1809** and above.
   - You need to use **ABAP Development Tools**.

 ## Details